State atheism: Albania

 In 1967 Enver Hoxha, the head of state of Albania, declared Albania to be the "first atheist state of the world" even though the Soviet Union under Lenin had already been a de facto atheist state.
 Marxist–Leninist authorities in Albania claimed that religion was foreign to Albania and used this to justify their policy of state atheism and suppression of religion.
 This nationalism was also used to justify the communist stance of state atheism from 1967 to 1991.
-The Agrarian Reform Law of August 1945 nationalized most property of religious institutions, including the estates of mosques, monasteries, orders, and dioceses.
-Many clergy and believers were tried and some were executed.
-All foreign Roman Catholic priests, monks, and nuns were expelled in 1946.